parthak314/RISCV-Team5/statements/JoelNg.md

 #### RAM Addressing Issue

-After meticulously debugging the system with gtkwave, we found a major oversight in our integration.
+After meticulously debugging the system with GTKWave, we found a major oversight in our integration.
 For the cache system to work, it was imperative that we ONLY read and write to our RAM memory block in word aligned offsets (ie in blocks of 4 bytes starting from address 0).

 The issue we were facing was that we were reading from RAM directly with the address input in `memory_top.sv`.
 This includes when we were performing byte addressing, resulting in cache words being retreived wrongly.
 To address this, we replaced the least 2 significant bits in `r_addr` with `2'b0` to ensure that we always read from RAM in word addressing.